Table of Contents

 Note

-Since these control features directly call the relevant methods of ARSession and EasyARController, you can use these buttons to verify the impact of session state changes on the content.
-However, it is important to note that if similar methods are also called in the application script, the application's running process may deviate from its intended flow.
+Since these controls directly call relevant methods of ARSession and EasyARController, you can use these buttons to verify the impact of session state changes on content.
+However, note that if similar methods are called in application scripts, the application's flow may deviate from its intended behavior.

-To use the session assembly control feature of the tool, you need to check the Session Workflow option of the tool before running, which is checked by default.
+To use the session component control feature, check the Session Workflow option in the tool before running.
+This option is checked by default.

 alt text